 Notes

-1 This is a compilation of the Alcohol and Drug Authority Act 1974 and includes all amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 5 February 2010 of the Alcohol and Drug Authority Act 1974 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table